 1 of 150 Export BOSS 351

-Now Eric is the proud owner of this white BOSS 351 with an Export DSO of 90.
+NNow Eric is the proud owner of this white BOSS 351 with an Export DSO of 90.
 The CA indicates a black interior and is correct for a BOSS 351 as well.
 As is the V for the 3.91:1 rear axle and the R in the VIN for the 351/4V BOSS engine.
 The valve covers have been removed by the P.O. about 20 years ago, but after initial starting over the mechanical valvetrain and other engine internals seems to be still working, as Eric said.
 There is yet a lot of things to do to get the BOSS 351 back in a nice status, but Eric has little time working on his other cars.
 So he wanted to part with the project car again, if the price was right.
-Meanwhile the car has been sold to Finnland.
+Some time later the car was sold to Finnland (see update below)

 During a business trip and having 2 hours left at the airport I had the chance to see the BOSS 351 by myself and take some more pictures.
 As you can see there are still some things to do, but the base showed up to be o.k..
 The Ram Air system seems to be complete as far as I could check out in the darkness of the subfloor garage, the interior smells of course like 20 year old neglected interiors like to do, but the condition is still quite good.
 The Hurst shifter is still there.
 The underside looked very good, although the car has winter tires on.
 The front inner fender wall must be repaired on the upper edges, the right fender is a replacement.
 Some waves in the paint on the right rear roofline are either from a repaint job or maybe the typical reconditioning of some body cracks.